burlachenkok/exploring-python3/python3-note.md

 * [Sets](https://docs.python.org/3/library/stdtypes.html#set)
 * [Tuples](https://docs.python.org/3/library/stdtypes.html#tuples)

 Containers are devoted to storing values.
-A [list](https://docs.python.org/3/library/stdtypes.html#lists) is the Python equivalent of an array (conceptually, even inside the Python interpreter it's implemented as a list which can be checked from source code of interpreter).
+A [list](https://docs.python.org/3/library/stdtypes.html#lists) is the Python equivalent of an array (conceptually, even inside the Python interpreter it's implemented as a list that can be checked from the source code of the interpreter).
 Python lists are (i) resizeable; (ii) can contain elements of different types.
 Examples:

 ```python
 xs = [3, 1, 2]    # Create a list